kaiwinter/rclone-visual-compare/README.md

   - Tree instead of ListView
   - Have multi-selection for file operations
   - Don't start second download of a remote image if a download of this image is in progress already

+- KNOWN ISSUES
+  - Using backslashes in paths breaks parsing of rclone check messages -> User have to use slashes (even on windows).
+This should be forced by the choose dialog.